concordion/concordion/src/test/resources/spec/concordion/integration/junit5/Junit5.md

-# JUnit 4 (or JUnit 5 Vintage)
+# JUnit 5 Jupiter

-An active specification with JUnit 4 or JUnit 5 Vintage consists of two parts: a specification (eg. in HTML, Markdown or Excel) and a Java fixture annotated with `@RunWith(ConcordionRunner.class)`.
+An active specification with JUnit 5 Jupiter consists of two parts: a specification (eg. in HTML, Markdown or Excel) and a Java fixture annotated with `@ConcordionFixture`.

+The only other difference from JUnit 4 (and JUnit 5 Vintage) is that the JUnit annotations are no longer supported with JUnit 5 Jupiter.

 ### Fixture naming